Stay and Spend Tax Credit

 Any taxpayer who spends at least €25 in a single transaction on ‘qualifying expenditure’ between 1 October 2020 and 30 April 2021 is eligible to claim the Stay and Spend tax credit.

-You do not need to be on a ‘staycation’ to avail of the scheme.
-You can claim for expenses you paid in your local area if they meet the definition of qualifying expenditure – see ‘what expenses are covered?’ below.
+You do not need to have been on a ‘staycation’ to avail of the scheme.
+You can claim for expenses you paid in your local area if they qualify.

 What expenses qualify for the credit?

 The minimum spend per transaction is €25.
 You must have spent the money between 1 October 2020 and 30 April 2021.